carlosonunez/resume.carlosnunez.me/README.md

 - Super lightweight YAML-based DSL for expressing your entire life in resume form with Markdown
 - Beautiful website-based resumes, powered by Hugo
-- Generate the perfect resume for a specific employer with "Personas"
+- Generate the perfect resume for any hat you wear with "Personas"
 - Keep your resume updates on the DL with "WIP Resumes"
+- Confidentially create specific resumes for specific employers with "Specific Resumes"

 ## How resumes are made